Prophetia-Melitensis/Prophetia-Melitensis/README.md

 - Python
 # 🌱 My Projects
 - A central page where you can access all my projects
-- A ultime guide to Malta
+- An ultime guide to Malta
 - More is coming!
 # 📫 How to reach me
 You can either contact me by email, phone (WhatsApp), or you can travel to my current place and we can meet up!